tsinghua-cel/bsc-attack-experiment/README.md

 -   Node deployment script: [https://github.com/bnb-chain/node-deploy](https://github.com/bnb-chain/node-deploy)

-## Contribution
-- For questions or bug reports, please open a GitHub issue in this repository.

 ## Appendix
 This section outlines the complete manual installation process, including environment setup, dependency installation, and attack execution using raw scripts and source code.

 > ⚠️ **Before you begin**, please ensure the following software and system packages are installed on your local machine: